 In actuality, the ERB is not the name of the test itself.
 It is the name of an educational services company (Educational Records Bureau) that offers admission and achievement assessments for independent and public schools.
 What many moms call the ERB is really the Early Childhood Admissions Assessment (ECAA), a test most private schools use as an evaluation tool and a vital part of their admissions process.

-How can parents help their children perform to potential on the ECAA?
+How to help your child perform to potential on the ECAA?

 Many parents ask me if they should hire a tutor to “prep” their children for the test.
 This is a difficult question to answer.
 On the one hand, prepping can help familiarize a child with the types of questions posed, and can give them an edge over their peers.
 On the other hand, children who are aggressively prepped may develop anxiety about the test and may ultimately find themselves in a school or environment in which they are not well suited.
 Lastly, prepping is frowned upon and ERB testers are trained to spot kids who have been prepped.
 If there is ample evidence that a child has been coached, the child’s chance for acceptance could be compromised.
 So, what’s a parent to do?